 People also may feel overindulgent with their holiday spending, and donating to charity helps to offset that feeling—hence the creation of #GivingTuesday, a day that saw donations increase 148% between 2013 and 2014.
 The monumental success of #GivingTuesday shows that most people are inherently generous; they just need a little reminder—or a nudge—to follow through. #GivingTuesday may be the most successful “moment” ever created for charitable causes, especially since it occurs year after year, maximizing its benefits and solidifying the creation of a culture of giving on this date.

 While this is a positive development in the world of philanthropy, #GivingTuesday is still just one day.
 What I’ve heard throughout my work in the charitable giving space is that many people wish they could be better donors on the other 364 days of the year too.
 Yet there are few similar “moments” tailored toward giving to remind us to donate during other months.
-So this year, after making your #GivingTuesday donations, here are three steps informed by our work in charitable giving that you can take to extend the day’s impact way beyond Tuesday, and set yourself up to be a generous, intentional, and informed giver all year long in 2019.
+So this year, after making your #GivingTuesday donations, here are three steps informed by our work in charitable giving that you can take to extend the day’s impact way beyond Tuesday, and set yourself up to be a generous, intentional, and informed giver all year long.

 Generous: Decide how much you want to give throughout an entire year